renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 ##  **Robot Description**

-The robot is built using an Ackermann steering system, similar to real-world vehicles.

-The vehicle is based on an Ackermann steering system, similar to real-world cars.
+The robot is based on an Ackermann steering system, similar to real-world vehicles.

-🔧 Why Ackermann Steering?
+** Why Ackermann Steering?**

 Compared to differential drive systems, Ackermann steering provides: